keidrun/dotfiles/README.md

 ### 2. [Updated] Changed all settings for Zsh

-The default interactive shell became zsh on macOS Catalina so every setting was changed for zsh.
+The default interactive shell became `zsh` on macOS Catalina so every setting was changed for `zsh`.